dea-thor/Sharecab/README.md

 # Sharecab
 This is one of my main project where you can pre share your cab with the persons with same preferences.
+Firebase backend is used for login and information storage.

 Splash Screen